There's so much to see in Venice you can become overwhelmed. Before you despair here is the list of the 6 sights you absolutely must see.

 Venice is full of splendid luxury hotels, hotels like the Cipriani, the Danieli and the Metropole Hotel.
 I once rated the Cipriani and Danieli to be the best hotels in Venice.
 Now I prefer the Bauer Palladio Hotel & Spa.

 A really superb hotel, with very reasonable rates is the Foscari Palace Hotel (click to read more).
 The hotel is in Cannaregio, right on the Grand Canal and a short walk to all the main tourist attractions.
 The fact that you get to stay in a 16th century palace is just the cherry on top.

 For an even cheaper hotel you could try the Hotel Abbazia which is also in Cannaregio.

 By far the best way of getting around Venice is on foot.
 Venice is not a big city and even if you aren’t much of a walker you should have no trouble making it.

 Walking is really the only way you can discover the secret places of Venice.

-Walking tours of Venice can be done independently though some very good organized walks are available.
+Walking tours of Venice can be done independently though some very good organized walks (sometimes combined with boat trips) are available.